eindacor/JEPbignum/README.md

 ###Building in Linux

-To build this as a shared library from the source files, run the following commands with files JEPjep::bignum.cpp and JEPjep::bignum.h in your working directory:
+To build this as a shared library from the source files, run the following commands with files JEPbignum.cpp and JEPbignum.h in your working directory:

 	g++ -fpic -c JEPbignum.cpp
-	g++ -shared -o libJEPbignum.so JEPjep::bignum.o
+	g++ -shared -o libJEPbignum.so JEPbignum.o

 To use this library, source code must `#include` "JEPbignum.h", and the file JEPbignum.so must be placed in your shared library directory.
 When compiling